Best Prop Bet Predictions for the 2020 Tokyo Olympics

 However, the biggest question facing sports betting fans is – how will the COVID-19 pandemic affect the results?
 With the number of athletes testing positive growing by the day, countless favorites have already been ruled out, leaving the field packed with unknowns and competitors that would ordinarily have been rank outsiders suddenly considered as potential medal-winners.

 But, with the odds fluctuating more than your heart rate while you wait for your results from your COVID-19 home testing kit, there are still values and plus-money risks.
-So, let’s take a look at
+So, let’s take a look at the best bets available on sports betting apps in the USA!

 Our Hottest Betting Picks & Prop Bets for Tokyo 2021